wravoc/harden-freebsd/README.md

 `@reboot /path/to/harden-freebsd.py`

 3. Have all jails pointing to the same rc script via `exec.start` and set paths in the script pointing to the same location modified by the script paths.
-4. Add new jail specific entires to `settings.ini [SYSTEM]` section for sysctl.conf udpate
+4. Add new jail specific entires to `settings.ini [SYSTEM]` section for sysctl.conf update
    - `security.jail.* = 0`
-5. Use mutiple copies of the script and settings.ini for each jail
+5. Use multiple copies of the script and settings.ini for each jail
 6. Put it in your template